I first spotted this one on Twitter:

 "The trouble is, you think you have time." – Buddha

-This is another one from Jack Kornfield’s Buddha’s Little Instruction Book (1994), which isn’t a collection of Buddha quotes, but is Jack’s rather lovely interpretation of Buddhist teachings.
+This quote is another one from Jack Kornfield’s Buddha’s Little Instruction Book (1994), which isn’t a collection of Buddha quotes, as the title might suggest, but is Jack’s rather lovely interpretation of Buddhist teachings.

 According to the publisher:

 Just as the serene beauty of the lotus blossom grows out of muddy water, Buddha’s simple instructions have helped people to find wholeness and peace amid life’s crisis and distractions for more than 2,500 years.
 For this small handbook, a well-known American Buddhist teacher and psychologist has distilled and adapted an ancient teaching for the needs of contemporary life.
 Its practical reminders and six meditations can infuse smallest everyday action with insight and joy.

 It’s a charming book, although the title has led many people to think that its contents are quotations from the Buddhist scriptures.
 In some cases that appears to be so, but most of the aphorisms seem to be Jack’s own thoughts.

 Thanks to an alert commenter (Paxski), I was able to track where Jack got this quote from.
 Paxski had heard Jack use this quotation in one of his talks on CD, where he attributed it to Don Juan.
 Paxski wasn’t sure which Don Juan this was, but a hunch told me that it was probably the (fictional?)
 Yaqui shaman from Carlos Castaneda’s books.
 And indeed, I found the following in Journey to Ixtlan, Castaneda’s third book: